admin-shell-io/aas-specs/schemas/json/README.md

 Namely, an empty array is semantically equal to an omitted attribute (according to the meta-model).
 Thus, the JSON property representing an aggregation attribute must be omitted if the aggregation is empty.

-In UML, associations and aggregations are given in singular form.
+In UML, it is the convention to name associations and aggregations in singular form.
+The cardinality is to be taken into account to decide on whether there are none, a single or several elements in the corresponding association or aggregation.
-This is, however, not common in programming code, which in majority of the cases uses plural form for the arrays in class properties.
+In JSON it is best practice to use plural form for array in class properties.
-For better readability of the programming code, we diverge from the meta-model property names and spell most properties in plural.
+The singular name is used for its descriminator (see section on decriminators).
+Typically the plural name is derived by just adding an "s" to the name.
 For example, ``submodelElements`` instead of ``submodelElement`` in case of [Submodel] class.

 If plural form made no sense for a property, we kept it as-is (*e.g.*, `isCaseOf`).